johnlocke333/xray_image_classification/README.md

 ## For More Information

-See the full analysis in the github notebook or review this [presentation](presentation.pdf).
+See the full analysis in the notebook or review this [presentation](presentation.pdf).

 For additional info, contact Jack Locke at [jackdlocke@gmail.com](mailto:jackdlocke@gmail.com)

 ## Repository Structure

 ```
-├── data
 ├── images
 ├── README.md
 ├── presentation.pdf